 1. Choose Your Type Of Color Run Fundraiser

-At School-A-Thon, we offer two variations of our popular Color-A-Thon color run fundraiser event: donation-based and entrance fee-based.
+At School-A-Thon, we offer two variations of our popular Color-A-Thon color run fundraiser event: donation-based.

 Donation-Based Color Run Fundraiser

 The donation-based color run uses a pledge site developed for each participant to raise funds individually.
 We will provide you with donation envelopes and a prize reward program that gives participants an incentive to raise funds.
 This setup is ideal for elementary school fundraisers and middle school fundraisers.

 The best events are never planned alone.
 Be sure to form a group of people that can help with the color run fundraiser planning and delegation of work.
 This will ease the burden of planning from one person’s shoulders and set the tone for a successful event by making it more of a team-oriented process.